tfullert/tfullert.github.io/wpm/posts/3-rbu-response-validation.md

 ```

 This approach is a bit cleaner.
 The _waitFor_ method will continuously perform the test in the user-defined function until it either gets true or the timeout (30 seconds) is reached.

+## Conclusion
+The goal of external monitoring is to alert you to performance issues with your web application.
+Those issues can either be slow load times or missing content.
+WPM provides many different approaches for validating performance or content but the main approaches are to use _waitForNetworkTrafficToStop_ to check for page load time issues and check the HTML body content of a page for a specific search string.